core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Endpoint Identification and Authentication {#endpoint_identification}

-An Endpoint is determined to be unique within (the domain of) an RD by the Endpoint identifier parameter included during Registration, and any associated TLS or DTLS security bindings.
+An Endpoint is determined to be unique within (the sector of) an RD by the Endpoint identifier parameter included during Registration, and any associated TLS or DTLS security bindings.
 An Endpoint MUST NOT be identified by its protocol, port or IP address as these may change over the lifetime of an Endpoint.